Alicia Brown

 Alicia Brown (born January 21, 1990, in Ottawa, Ontario) is a Canadian track and field athlete competing in the sprint events, predominantly the 400m event.

+Brown attended the University of Toronto Mississauga, earning the title of OUA women's track MVP in 2013.
+She graduated with an Honours Bachelor of Arts in Communication, Culture, Information and Technology, specializing in Visual Culture and Communication.

-Brown represented Canada at the 2016 and 2020 Summer Olympics as part of the 4 × 400 m relay team.
+She represented Canada at the 2016 and 2020 Summer Olympics as part of the 4 × 400 m relay team.
 Both times the Canadian team finished in fourth place.

 Brown was banned from competition during a two-year period starting in November 2013 by the Canadian Centre for Ethics in Sport following a doping violation caused by a positive hydrochlorothiazide test.